 For these reasons, we examined the relationship between ground contact times (obtained from binary sensors in the robots' feet) and the timing parameters (frequency and duty cycle) of the open-loop motor control.
 As will be discussed in Section 3, of the various timing quantities that we can examine, the interval between end of thrust (closing of the pneumatic valve) and lift-off of the feet is a good indicator for adjusting the stride frequency.
-To better understand why this approach works, we first examine a simplified onelegged vertical hopper model.
+To better understand why this approach works, we first examine a simplified one-legged vertical hopper model.
+Although the six-legged robots are considerably more complex, their motion in response to the firing of each tripod is qualitatively similar to that of a single mass and foot.